ouaibsky/alten-wordle/HELP.md

     * You should get a prompt, type **help** to check if it works.

 ## Run test samples
+:warning: Everything should be red/orange because there is no working implementation.

 ### Maven Command Line